stertooy/build-pkg/README.md

 - `extra-pkgs`:
   - Additional packages to build that do not appear in `PackageInfo.g`.
 Should be a space- or newline-separated list.
   - default: `''`
-- `ignore-missing-pkgs`:
-  - Boolean that determines whether this action should throw an error or not when a package is missing.
-  - default: `'false'`

 ### What's new in v3